elastic/azure-dev-docs/articles/java/fundamentals/java-get-started-with-elasticsearch.md

 ![Discover Graph](media/java-get-started-with-elasticsearch/discover-graph.png)

 Notice that you can filter on the **Available fields** which will refine the data displayed.

-Click **container.name** and notice it only lists **filebeat** for now.
+Click **container&#46;name** and notice it only lists **filebeat** for now.
 Feel free to expand the ingested data and notice you can visualize it in table or raw JASON formats.

 ![Filebeat container](media/java-get-started-with-elasticsearch/filebeat-container_sm.png)